 For many minimalists, the philosophy that encompasses it revolves around getting rid of excess items and about living life based on experiences rather than worldly possessions.

-In short words, minimalist living forces you to remove all the clutter in your life which then, frees up more space for the things you love and since you’re no longer consumed by unnecessary items or tasks, you can live the life you want, being the perfect combo if you are a busy woman.
+In short: minimalist living forces you to remove all the clutter in your life which then frees up more space and time for the things you love.

 1. My Boyfriend’s Influence